Big Bang 03

-Big Bang 03 (also known as Big Bang Third Single) is the third single album by the South Korean boy band Big Bang, released under YG Entertainment on November 21, 2006.
+Big Bang 03 (also known as Big Bang Third Single) is the third single album by the South Korean boy band BigBang, released under YG Entertainment on November 21, 2006 via CD and digital download.
 It spawned the single "Forever with You", featuring Park Bom who was also featured on their debut single track "We Belong Together" released in August.
 Big Bang 03 was released two months after their second single album Big Bang Is V.I.P.
 Like its two predecessors, it was able to chart for a long time before it dropped from the monthly album charts in South Korea.